-New PortFolio sessions start in November 2019 in Newport (once a week for 10 weeks) .
+New PortFolio sessions start 13th February in Newport on Thursdays and Fridays.
 If you feel that you could benefit from attending, please

 Portfolio workshops are led by art practitioners Trudie Wilson, Mark Lloyd, Jason Watts and Leigh Jackman; and the mindfulness sessions are with Anne Osborn and Nicola Jones.

 Mental wellbeing underpins good health and impacts everyone.
 It is estimated that one in four people will experience a mental health problem each year, yet many will receive no treatment at all.
 For some, mid-life can be a time of increased responsibilities, challenges and pressures, in their working lives, family lives and relationships.
 The prevalence of mental illness peaks among people in their middle years.
 Part of the Bupa UK Foundation mental health funding programme 2019 is awarded to practical, community-focused projects that will support and improve people’s mental health at this critical life-stage.
 Independent Arts is grateful to Bupa UK Foundation for supporting our PortFolio project.